+Key Statistics

-Key Statistics The Wadden Sea can boast some impressive statistics in terms of wildlife, environment and sheer scale... €3-5 billion estimated yearly turnover of tourism in the Wadden Sea region.
+The Wadden Sea can boast some impressive statistics in terms of wildlife, environment and sheer scale...

+€3-5 billion

-tourists visit the Wadden Sea World Heritage Destination per year with about 50 million overnight stays and 30-40 million day-trippers every year.
-3·7 million people live on the mainland of the Wadden Sea World Heritage Destination and 75,000 people live on the islands.
-14,700 km2 the Wadden Sea stretches for 14,700 km2 and 11,000 km2 of this is National Parks and conservation areas that make up the World Heritage Property.
-500 km uninterrupted coastal stretch at the North Sea shores of the Netherlands, Germany and Denmark.
+estimated yearly turnover of tourism in the Wadden Sea region.
+10 million tourists visit the Wadden Sea World Heritage Destination per year with about 50 million overnight stays and 30 -40 million day-trippers every year.
+3.7 million people live on the mainland of the Wadden Sea World Heritage Destination and 75,000 people live on the islands.